 VOC and ODOR filtration

-How can odors, volatile organic pollutants (VOCs) or gases from household chemicals and other sources be removed from indoor air?
-An air purifier with an activated carbon filter is recommended here.
-If you also reduce exposure to pollutants, your home will smell as fresh as it looks - with cleaner, healthier air.
+How can you remove odors, volatile organic pollutants (VOCs) or gases from household chemicals and other sources from indoor air?
+An air purifier with an activated carbon filter is recommended.
+By also reducing your exposure to pollutants, your home will smell as fresh as it looks - with cleaner, healthier air.

 Not all smells are the same.
-It can be pleasant or uncomfortable, harmless or even harmful to health.
-Most chemical contaminants occur indoors, but they can also get into the building with the outside air.
+They can be pleasant or unpleasant, harmless or even harmful to health.
+Most chemical pollutants are created indoors, but they can also enter the building with the outside air.

 Household chemicals and your health

 Odors come from either organic or inorganic compounds.
 There are a variety of sources of chemical contamination.
-Typical sources of odors in living and business premises are so-called volatile organic compounds (VOCs).
-As carbonaceous organic compounds, VOCs disperse quickly in the air.
-This increases the health risk for living and working in a poorly ventilated environment.
+Typical sources of odors in homes and businesses are so-called volatile organic compounds (VOCs).
+As carbon-containing organic compounds, VOCs spread quickly in the air.
+In a poorly ventilated environment, this increases the health risk for living and working.

 • Air fresheners and scented products such as perfume, shampoo, etc.